SAP-archive/teched2019-mission-mock-service-bupa/README.md

 ## How to obtain support

 Support for this content will be provided only within the context of SAP TechEd 2019, onsite, at the Developer Garage.
 Otherwise, this content is provided "as-is" with no other support.

+## Contributing

+If you wish to contribute code, offer fixes or improvements, please send a pull request (PR).
+Due to legal reasons, contributors will be asked to accept a [Developer Certificate of Origin (DCO)](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) on submitting their first PR to this project.
+This DCO acceptance can be done in the PR itself - look out for the CLA assistant that will guide you through the simple process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## License